National Air and Space Museum(NASM)

 Exhibition place of Apollo 11 (CM-107)

-In order to reach the 50th anniversary of Apollo 11 landing in 2019, Apollo 11 command module CM-107 received a six-month refreshment from December 2016 to October 2017 at Repair Facility of Steven F. Udvar-Hazy Center : Mary Baker Engen Restoration Hangar, annex of Smithsonian Air and Space Museum (NASM).
-Then, under the name of "Destination Moon", there will be a two-year display tour of the following museums in the United States.
+To commemorate the 50th anniversary of Apollo 11 landing in 2019, Apollo 11 command module CM-107 received a six-month refreshment from December 2016 to October 2017 at Repair Facility of Steven F. Udvar-Hazy Center : Mary Baker Engen Restoration Hangar, annex of Smithsonian Air and Space Museum (NASM).
+Then, under the event name "Destination Moon", a two-year exhibition tour of the following American museums was held.

 The National Air and Space Museum is a member of Smithsonian Institution Museums that spans Washington, DC Mall.
 It is one of the most popular museums in the Smithsonian's, and it will be full of people during the summer holidays in the afternoon.
 So we recommend visiting early in the morning.